SpaceX mission debris discovered on farmland in Australia

 According to Tucker, the piece was part of a trunk discarded by the previous Crew-1 capsule, when it re-entered Earth’s atmosphere in 2021.
 Other reports of space debris have already been reported from nearby properties, making it likely that more pieces from the SpaceX mission will emerge.

 Most space debris falls into the sea, but with the advancement of space industries worldwide, the amount on land is likely to increase, he added.
-“We have to understand the existence of the likely risk of ever reaching an inhabited area and what that means,” warned Tucker.
+“We have to realize that there is a likely risk of ever hitting an inhabited area and what that means,” warned Tucker.